 By law, only US citizens and eligible non-citizens are eligible for rental assistance.
-All family members, including foster members regardless of age, must declare their citizenship or immigration status.
+All family members, regardless of age, must declare their citizenship or immigration status.
 The following documents are required:

-- 1. Family Summary Sheet and Owner Summary Sheet (lists all household members who will reside in the assisted unit) - 2.
-Citizenship Declaration (Each household member listed including foster members must complete.
-Parents will complete and sign for household members under 18) - 3.
+- 1. Family Summary Sheet and Owner Summary Sheet (lists all household members who will reside in the assisted unit). - 2.
+Citizenship Declaration (Each household member listed must complete.
+Parents will complete and sign for household members under 18), - 3.
 Forms and/or evidence of citizenship/immigration status.